Code-Institute-Submissions/MarisKX-Code-Institute-Milestone-Project-4v2/README.md

 -   In some cases, receiving verification email after creating account, can take up to 10 minutes, reason is still unknow as in most cases email gets received within 1 minute.

+## Fixed bugs

+-  System will no longer allow to add product with a EAN code (barcode) that allready exists in database by changing products model ean code setting to unique=True.

 ## Deployment

 ### Heroku